Adding Stairs to Your Attic - Cost & Design Ideas

 • Consider adding a pony wall beside your stairs.
 A pony wall is a half-height barrier that replaces traditional balusters and helps define the stairwell without boxing it in.
 This feature delivers safety and separation while maintaining a bright, open, and connected feeling between your staircase and the hallway.

 • Blend flooring materials between levels.
 Matching the hallway floor treatment (such as wood or tile) to the treads of your spiral can foster a smooth transition between spaces.
-This helps visually tie the attic entrance to the main floor, reinforcing flow and unity.

 • Continue wall paneling or molding along the stairwell.
 Extending the hallway’s architectural details, like wainscoting, panel molding, or even wallpaper, up the stairwell brings visual continuity and a polished, custom look.
-This treatment signals that your attic is as much a part of your home’s story as any other room.

 White attic staircase - clean and well-lit